JEP 505: Structured Concurrency (Fifth Preview)

 Because the subtasks execute concurrently, each subtask can succeed or fail independently.
 (Failure, in this context, means to throw an exception.)
 Often, a task such as handle() should fail if any of its subtasks fail.
 Understanding the lifetimes of the threads can be surprisingly complicated when failure occurs:

-In each case, the problem is that our program is logically structured with task-subtask relationships, but these relationships exist only in the developer's mind.
+In each case, the problem is that our program is logically structured with task-subtask relationships, but these relationships exist only in our minds.

 This not only creates more room for error, but it makes diagnosing and troubleshooting such errors more difficult.
 Observability tools such as thread dumps, for example, will show handle(), findUser(), and fetchOrder() on the call stacks of unrelated threads, with no hint of the task-subtask relationship.

 We might attempt to do better by explicitly cancelling other subtasks when an error occurs, for example by wrapping tasks with try-finally and calling the cancel(boolean) methods of the futures of the other tasks in the catch block for the failing task.
 We would also need to use the ExecutorService inside a try-with-resources statement, as shown in the examples in JEP 444, because Future does not offer a way to wait for a task that has been cancelled.
-But all this can be very tricky to get right, and it often makes the logical intent of the code harder to discern.
-Keeping track of the inter-task relationships, and manually adding back the required inter-task cancellation edges, is asking a lot of developers.
+But all this keeping track of the inter-task relationships can be tricky to get right, and it often makes the logical intent of the code harder to discern.

 Task structure should reflect code structure